Helmut Holzapfel (tenor): Life

 He had his first permanent engagement at the Stadttheater Klagenfurt from 1971 to 1972.
-From 1972 to 1977, he worked at the Tiroler Landestheater Innsbruck, and since 1977 he has been a member of the Staatstheater Stuttgart.
+From 1972 to 1977, he worked at the Tyrolean State Theatre, and since 1977 he has been a member of the Staatstheater Stuttgart.

 He sang mainly parts from the feature and character roles such as David in Die Meistersinger von Nürnberg, Pedrillo in Die Entführung aus dem Serail, Basilio in Le nozze di Figaro, Valzacchi in Der Rosenkavalier.
 Also lyrical roles such as Count Almaviva in Il barbiere di Siviglia, Ferrando in Così fan tutte and Fenton in Verdi's Falstaff were part of his repertoire.

-On 3 October 1981 he sang princess Arjuna in the German premiere of the opera Satyagraha by Philip Glass.

 He also performed as a lieder singer at the Salzburg Mozartwoche in 1976 and on a major tour of South America in 1983 (appearances in Buenos Aires, Santiago de Chile, Montevideo, Rio de Janeiro, São Paulo).

-In 1992, he received his doctorate with a thesis on the South African song composer Stephanus le Roux Marais.
+In 1992, he received his doctorate with a thesis on the South African song composer Stephanus Le Roux Marais.